symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 Multisignature management
 *************************

-With multisignature accounts managed on-chain, the NEM multisignature implementation is different from many other - so-called client-side - multisignature implementations.
+With multisignature accounts managed on-chain, the NEM multisignature implementation is different from many other—so-called client-side—multisignature implementations.

 1. An account must be converted to a :doc:`multisignature account <../../concepts/multisig-account>`.